How Weather Detectives Scrutinize Would-Be World Records

 He knew that some countries have committees to scrutinize extreme weather within their own borders—the U. S., for example, has the National Climate Extremes Committee.
 But there was nothing like that for the entire planet.

-"I suggested that we set one up, and the World Meteorological Organization said, 'That sounds like a great idea, would you be willing to do it?'" he laughs.
+"I suggested that we set one up, and the World Meteorological Organization said, 'That sounds like a great idea, would you be willing to do it?'" he says, laughing.

-So, now when a new contender for a record appears, he gathers the top experts in any given subject.
+Now, when a new contender for a record appears, he gathers the top experts in any given subject.

 "If we're looking at temperature, I'm going to get some of the best scientists that have looked at temperature across the world.
 If we're looking at hurricanes, I'll get hurricane experts.
 If I'm looking at tornadoes, I'll get tornado experts," he says.